Top 7 Extreme Sporting Activities for Tourists in New Zealand

 From the country’s own adventure sports-focussed city, Queenstown, to further afield destinations, adventure is everywhere in New Zealand.

-Here are the top 7 extreme sports for you to try while in the country.
+Whether you are planning a dream holiday, a backpacking trip or a New Zealand gap year, here are the most thrilling extreme sports for you to try while in the country.

 1. Bungee Jumping